 - Stabilize exposed soils to prevent soil from eroding during rain events.
 This is particularly important on steep slopes.
-A Hydroseeder is typically used to spread seed, mulch and tackifier. - Roadside areas with exposed soils are stabilized with the hydroseeder which contains a mulch or binder that will hold the soils in place while the vegetation is establishing.
-Native vegetation should be used. - If vegetation cannot be established immediately, apply temporary erosion control mats/blankets, straw or gravel as appropriate. - Where steep slopes occur or major ersion issues are noted, the Town may utilize stone rip rap or sand bags for sediment control.
+A straw mulcher is typically used to spread straw mulch. - Roadside areas with exposed soils are stabilized with the seed and straw.
+Native seeds should be used. - If vegetation cannot be established immediately, apply temporary erosion control mats/blankets, straw or gravel as appropriate. - Where steep slopes occur or major erosion issues are noted, the Town may utilize stone rip rap or sand bags for sediment control.

-- Continue training municipal employees - Document persistent areas of concern The Town has one unpaved road (Pond Road) and few trails.
+- Continue training municipal employees. - Document persistent areas of concern the Town has one unpaved road (Pond Road) and few trails.